joakim-brannstrom/dsnapshot/README.md

 rsync_rsh = "ssh -p1234"
 ```

-The location of where to find `dsnapshot` on the remote host can be configured:
+The location of where to find `dsnapshot` on the remote host can be configured.
+This is needed when doing a local to remote snapshot:
 ```toml
 [snapshot.example]
 dsnapshot = "/path/to/dsnapshot"